 What is waterless skincare?

-Waterless skincare is a growing trend we're increasingly seeing in the cosmetics industry.
+Waterless skincare is a growing trend we're seeing more and more in the cosmetics industry.
 But what exactly is it?
 Simply put: skincare without added water.
-No aqua as the first ingredient on the label, but pure active ingredients like oils, butters, or powders.
+No "aqua" as the first ingredient on the label, but pure active ingredients like oils, butters, or powders.
 Think concentrated balms, solid creams, pure serums, and powder masks.
-Also known as: water-free skincare, skincare without water, and anhydrous skincare.
+Also known as: anhydrous skincare.
 Why this trend?
 Because it works.
 And because it's sustainable.
-And that's why we're such fans!
+And that's why we're such big fans!

-You might not think it, but most creams consist of up to 80-90% water.
+You might not think so, but most creams consist of up to 80-90% water.

-It's worth noting that water is sometimes necessary to lighten a cream or to introduce hydrating ingredients into the skin.
+It's good to note that water is sometimes necessary to make a cream lighter or to deliver hydrating substances to the skin.
 However, in many cases, it's used as a cheap filler that does little for the skin.
-More water than necessary is used to cheaply bulk up the cream.
+More water is then used than necessary to cheaply fill the cream.

-We work with two rich, creamy products: Tomato Base Cream and Rocket Eye Cream .
-And yes, if a liquid base is needed for a cream, we don't choose water, but aloe vera or tomato juice .
-Although these juices are also watery, they also contain active ingredients, vitamins, and minerals that are beneficial for your skin.
-So we don't go for the cheap water option, but for enriched "waters" that nourish, protect, and strengthen.
+We work with two rich, cream-like products: the Tomato Base Cream and Rocket Eye Cream.
+And yes, if a liquid base is needed to make a cream, we don't choose water, but Aloe Vera or Tomato Juice.
+Although these juices are also watery, they also contain active ingredients, vitamins, and minerals that do something for your skin.
+So, we don't go for the cheap water option, but for enriched 'waters' that nourish, protect, and strengthen.
 This way, you get more than just hydration from every drop.

 1. The problem of water in cosmetics (80% of formulas = water)

-Most creams are largely made up of water.
-Unfortunately, it's often a cheap filler that does little for your skin.
-And yet, your skin needs nourishment, protection, and repair.
+Most creams are largely composed of water.
+Unfortunately, often a cheap filler that does little for your skin.
+And that's despite your skin needing nourishment, protection, and repair.
 Cosmetic products without water as a filler are richer in pure active ingredients and better for your skin!

 2. Climate and sustainability: water conservation in the beauty industry

-Global availability is under pressure, while the beauty industry wastes millions of liters to sell more jars of cream.
-Waterless skincare shows that things can be done differently, and even better.
-No unnecessary waste, just a well-thought-out formula.
+Globally, availability is under pressure, while the beauty industry wastes millions of liters to sell more pots of cream.
+Waterless skincare shows that this can be done differently and even better.
+No unnecessary waste, but a well-thought-out formula.

-Conscious consumers truly want to make sustainable choices.
-Less junk, less waste, more impact.
-Waterless fits seamlessly into this.
-It's a great solution for consumers who want to make more sustainable choices.
+The conscious consumer wants to make truly sustainable choices.
+Less junk, less waste, more effect.
+Waterless fits seamlessly with this.
+It's a good solution for consumers who want to make more sustainable choices.

 The benefits of waterless skincare